avocolado/avn-bible/glossary.md

 ## Route

 A narrative path within a visual novel that focuses on developing the relationship between the player character and a specific in-game character.

+## Canon Scene

+A scene that the player will always see, regardless of choices made, or path taken.

 ## Computer Graphics (CG)